davide2894/memory/project-journal.md

 8:43am - I found a way to implment this.
 I created a db.
 Now should:
 1. install lamp stack
 2. setup phpmyadmin to manage db
-3. use php to take data from db and send it to javascript.
+3. use php to take data from js and send it to db.
 Kind of like it was made with Udacity Wall
 4. handle received data w/js when button is clicked.

 ***